-The Dublin Branch of Down Syndrome Ireland invites all paid up members of the Dublin Branch to apply for a subsidy to help cover the costs of therapies that might be needed for your child.
+The Dublin Branch of Down Syndrome Ireland invites all paid up members of the Dublin Branch to apply for a subsidy to help cover the costs of therapies or classes that might be needed for your child.
 The subsidy is not restricted to ‘traditional’ therapies (OT, SLT, Physio).
 The branch committee will consider any form of therapy that you, or your medical practitioner, deems necessary for your child.
 If the proposed therapy is, e.g., one to one swimming or gym sessions we may request a letter from your medical practitioner to confirm that the activity is medically advisable for your child and why.

 The branch offers a 50% subsidy, up to a maximum of €50 per session, for a maximum of 26 sessions of therapy.
 You may use the subsidy for one therapy or split it between two or more therapies (e.g. 10 sessions of SLT + 16 sessions of OT).
 Due to the high cost of assessment for certain therapies, the branch also offers a 50% subsidy, up to a maximum of €250, against one assessment in a calendar year.

 The scheme is open to applications all year round and applications are reviewed for approval at the start of each month.
 When you submit receipts please allow 30 days for us to process the therapy rebate.

 Down Syndrome Dublin is run by parents just like you and we receive no Government funding or funding from Down Syndrome Ireland.
 We rely solely on branch fundraising events to offer this subsidy scheme to our members.
 We would ask if your family are receiving the subsidised therapy sessions you might try to fundraise for the branch at some point to help keep this scheme going for other members in the future.